I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

-Above: I'm guessing eggnog because Auron's jug is nog, and I can't think of another beverage starting with E. Here as elsewhere around Luca, there's team flags with the names of the teams on them hanging in the background; the Guado glories' flaming purple design is at upper left.
+I'm guessing eggnog because Auron's jug is nog, and I can't think of another beverage starting with E. Here as elsewhere around Luca, there's team flags with the names of the teams on them hanging in the background; the Guado glories' flaming purple design is at upper left.

-Trivia note: that yellow honeycomb-covered sphere in front of the counter was the prototype design for a blitzball (presumably scaled down).
+A little bit of trivia; that yellow honeycomb-covered sphere in front of the counter was the prototype design for a blitzball (presumably scaled down).

-Right: Sign partly covered by portly Al Bhed says "BUY" at the top, and "Crazy Fantas[y]" below the jug that the chickabo is popping out of.
+The sign partly covered by portly Al Bhed says "BUY" at the top, and "Crazy Fantas[y]" below the jug that the chickabo is popping out of.

 Moonflow Signs: Shoopuf Landing - South Bank